India blocks access to 59 apps including TikTok, Shein, UC Browser over national security and privacy issues

+“The Government of India has issued an interim order for the blocking of 59 apps, including TikTok and we are in the process of complying with it.
+We have been invited to meet with concerned government stakeholders for an opportunity to respond and submit clarifications.
+TikTok continues to comply with all data privacy and security requirements under Indian law and have not shared any information of our users in India with any foreign government, including the Chinese Government.
+Further if we are requested to in the future we would not do so.
+We place the highest importance on user privacy and integrity.

+TikTok has democratized the internet by making it available in 14 Indian languages, with hundreds of millions of users, artists, story-tellers, educators and performers depending on it for their livelihood, many of whom are first time internet users.” – Nikhil Gandhi, Head of TikTok, India

-The Ministry of Electronics and Information Technology late Monday night decided to block 59 apps, all from Chinese companies — including TikTok, Shein, Clash of Kings, Shareit — based on information that these apps are “engaged in activities which [are] prejudicial to sovereignty and integrity of India, defence of India, security of state and public order”.
+Earlier on June 29: The Ministry of Electronics and Information Technology late Monday night decided to block 59 apps, all from Chinese companies — including TikTok, Shein, Clash of Kings, Shareit — based on information that these apps are “engaged in activities which [are] prejudicial to sovereignty and integrity of India, defence of India, security of state and public order”.
 The blocking order has been issued under Section 69A of the Information Technology Act.
 The ban comes amid heightened tensions between India and China.
 The ban applies to both “mobile and non-mobile internet enabled devices,” suggesting that access to these app’s desktop clients will also potentially be blocked.
 We have reached out to TikTok for comment.

 At the moment it isn’t clear if the government will direct telecom operators and ISPs to block access to these apps, or if it’ll also ask Apple and Google to remove these apps from their respective app stores.
 TikTok was functioning on iOS over a BSNL network at the time of publication.
 Vigo Video, an app developed by TikTok parent Bytedance is also on the list, even though the company had decided to shut it down by October.